Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering: Introduction

 \subsection{Our contribution}

 We introduce a method for the detection and quantification of the phenomenon of chaotic itinerancy experienced by a trajectory in a given dynamical system, using entropy to quantify the complexity of the dynamics and machine learning to find attractor ruins visited by the trajectory.
-Specifically, we use the density-based clustering algorithm DBSCAN to identify dense clusters of points that can be interpreted as attractor ruins.
+Specifically, we use the hierarchical density-based clustering algorithm HDBSCAN to identify dense clusters of points that can be interpreted as attractor ruins.
 After assigning each point to a cluster or treating it as a transition state (``noise''), we propose a method for analyzing the characteristics of visiting the clusters by a trajectory by means of some statistical tests to exclude the possibility of ordered motion between them.
-Furthermore, we develop a comprehensive method for scanning entire ranges of parameters of a dynamical system for which chaotic itinerancy may potentially be present, and we show how to analyze the dimensionality of attractor ruins found.
-We provide a software implementation of the methods introduced in this paper on \cite{code}.
+Figure~\ref{fig:overview} shows an overview of this method applied to a single trajectory, with some technical details discussed in later sections.
+Using this approach, we develop a comprehensive method from scanning entire ranges of parameters of a dynamical system for which chaotic itinerancy may potentially be present to the analysis of the dimensionality of attractor ruins found to confirm or reject the presence of chaotic itinerancy.
+We provide a software implementation of the methods introduced in this paper on~\cite{code}.